 BioPet Laboratories conforms to all international standards under the ISO 17025: 2005 for testing

 Do you want to learn more about our laboratory or our company?
-Check out our parent company
+Check out our parent company’s

 To begin PooPrints analysis, we extract genomic DNA from buccal swabs to establish each community’s reference database.
 Microsatellite (STR) fragment analysis is used to establish genotypes of 15 loci (each with 2 possible alleles) plus a gender marker to give us increased specificity with many data points.
 In reference, the FBI core panel for its CODIS database consisted of 13 loci plus a gender marker from October 1998 until December 31, 2016 (7).
 Our 15 loci, each with hundreds of allele combinations, give us the high probability of producing a unique genetic ‘fingerprint’ from many sample types – buccal swab, feces, tissue, semen, etc. Extraction methods vary according to the sample type in order to overcome specific inhibitors (i.e. bacteria and enzymes in feces).
 Fecal samples require mechanical and chemical cell lysis as well as many wash steps to retrieve the DNA located in the nucleated cells collected in the sample.
 Once genomic DNA is extracted, all samples are plated for PCR and analyzed using capillary electrophoresis.

-BioPet Laboratories is commitment to uphold industry standards, customer standards, and protect the environment with minimal chemical waste.
-We contract an industry leading software firm to customize the most precise data analysis coupled with allelic frequencies statistic in customized algorithms.
+BioPet Laboratories is committed to uphold industry standards, customer standards, and protect the environment with minimal chemical waste.
+Our DNA World Pet Registry has customized the most precise data analysis coupled with allelic frequency statistics in unique algorithms.
 Our laboratory demonstrates technical competency to perform molecular testing for genetic profiling of biological samples as outlined by the specification in ISO 17025:2005 international standards.
 BioPet exhibits compliance across sampling, sample handling and protection, testing, test reporting, record maintenance, validation of analytical methods, controlled environment, traceability, equipment calibration testing and maintenance, and qualification of personnel as outlined in BioPet Laboratories Quality and Procedures Manual.